 New York City with kids is both a dream and stressful idea.
 I mean, it’s New York.
 It’s the Big Apple and the ultimate American experience.
 We learned a lot about doing NYC with kids and can say that it is worth the effort and can be unforgettable in the best ways.
 Through our partnership with IHG Rewards Club, we were able to plan a trip, book a great hotel and have our first family experience in New York and it was even over the holidays.

-So how do you even approach NYC with kids?
+So how do you even approach NYC with kids or plan a New York itinerary?
 Well, you need to decide what’s important to you for your visit from big ticket sights to where you want to wake up each morning.
 We knew we wanted to see the sights the kids would recognize or remember, and also to get the feel of Christmas in New York (visited during December).
 We picked our top travel goals and plotted out our time, and you can do it too!

 NYC with kids and planning a successful family adventure

 What does your family want to check out in NYC?
 Wanting to experience New York City is so often influenced by the movies and shows that we watch and have seen all our lives.
 So, do you want to hit NYC and hang like a local (or like your favorite sitcom character) for a few days or do you want to see the iconic sights and relive classic movie moments?
 For our family, we wanted food, views, history and ice skating, but not in that order.
 Here’s how to make NYC with kids a success.
 And check out this great guide to New York for even more understanding of visiting NYC.